Updated on 2025-02-27 GMT+08:00

 Scenarios

-EVS disks can be used as system disks or data disks for servers.
-You can create data disks on the EVS console, or create them together with system disks on the ECS console.
+You can use EVS disks as system disks or data disks for servers.
+You can create data disks on the EVS console, or create them together with system disks on the cloud server console.

 This section describes how to create data disks on the EVS console.